Every person has a right to file the following types of consumer complaints under consumer protection law:

 Complaints about restrictive trade practices

 Restrictive trade practice means a trade practice which tends to manipulate the price, or delivery, of goods, which affect the flow of supplies in the market.
 This leads to the consumers facing unfair costs or restrictions.
 This is usually done in some of the following ways: price fixing, dealing exclusively, restricting the resale values of sold goods, mandating that buying one good or service entails buying other goods or services.
 One real-life example of this is the inbuilt price of delivery and fixing electronic goods.
 This ensures that the consumer ends up paying for the service, whether they want to or not, making them bear unfair costs.

 Complaints about defective goods

-Defective goods are goods15 with any fault, imperfection or shortcoming in the quality, quantity, purity or standard which is required to be maintained by the seller, under the law in force.
+Defective goods are goods with any fault, imperfection or shortcoming in the quality, quantity, purity or standard which is required to be maintained by the seller, under the law in force.
 Some examples are adulterated or imperfectly brewed beverages, malfunctioning machinery, misshapen artifacts, etc.

 Complaints about spurious goods

-Spurious goods are those which are falsely claimed to be genuine16 or are fake or imitative of real, original goods.
+Spurious goods are those which are falsely claimed to be genuine or are fake or imitative of real, original goods.
 These are often of inferior quality and infringe upon the trademarks and copyrights of legal owners of the original goods.
 A crucial example is that of medicines or cheap make-up products found in local markets.
-Often, spurious medicines are marketed under another drug’s name, or imitate/substitute another drug in a deceptive way17.
+Often, spurious medicines are marketed under another drug’s name, or imitate/substitute another drug in a deceptive way.